 Skip to main content

-Deploying An Equinix Metal Instance Using Terraform
+Deploying an Equinix Metal Instance Using Terraform

-Terraform user?
-Start here to get fimiliar with the Equinix Metal Terraform Provider.
+Get familiar with the Equinix Metal Terraform Provider.

-Deploying An Equinix Metal Instance Using Terraform
+Deploying an Equinix Metal Instance Using Terraform

 Prerequisites